calvertyang/opentok-go-sdk/README.md

 type Project struct {
 	// The OpenTok project API key
 	Id string
+	// The OpenTok account id
+	UserId int
 	// The OpenTok project API secret
 	Secret string
-	// Whether the project is active ("ACTIVE") or suspended ("SUSPENDED").
+	// Whether the project is active ("VALID", "ACTIVE") or suspended ("SUSPENDED").
 	Status string
+	// The OpenTok account status
+	UserStatus string
 	// The name, if you specified one when creating the project; or an empty string if you did not specify a name Name string
-	// This is set to "standard" or "enterprise", and it refers to the environment a project is running on.
+	// The OpenTok account email
-	Environment string
+	ContactEmail string
 	// The time at which the project was created (a UNIX timestamp, in milliseconds) CreatedAt int
+	// The time at which the project was updated (a UNIX timestamp, in milliseconds) UpdatedAt int
+	// The environment id that project is running on EnvironmentId int
+	// The environment name that project is running on EnvironmentName string
+	// The environment description that project is running on EnvironmentDescription string
+	// The OpenTok project API key
+	ApiKey string
 }
 ```